Karina Halevy

 Image Description: Karina (white skin, brown hair, black top) smiling at the camera outside.
 Picture credits: Oriana Li Halevy, 2022.

 Hello!
-My name is Karina, and I am a PhD student at the Carnegie Mellon University Language Technologies Institute, supported by a National Science Foundation Graduate Research Fellowship!
-I am co-advised by Mona Diab and Maarten Sap.
+My name is Karina, and I am a PhD student at the Carnegie Mellon University Language Technologies Institute, supported by a National Science Foundation Graduate Research Fellowship and co-advised by Mona Diab and Maarten Sap!
+Previously, I did my undergrad in Computer Science and History (jointly) with a minor in Statistics at Harvard College, where I worked with Professors Stuart Shieber, Elena Glassman, Cemal Kafadar, and Damián Blasi.
+I have also spent summers working with Carolina Brum (Apple), Antoine Bosselut, Syrielle Montariol (EPFL), and Jordan Hashemi (BBN Technologies).
 My main academic interest is in natural language processing/computational linguistics.

 I am specifically interested in:

-• algorithmic fairness/ethics (especially for disabled people, ethnically minoritized people, & people who are marginalized in multiple ways)
+• algorithmic fairness/ethics (especially for disabled people, ethnically minoritized people, & subpopulations too small to be included in most research due to lack of statistical significance)

 • intersections of NLP with human-computer interaction and data visualization